oppia/oppia-web-developer-docs/Get-help.md

 ### Email

-We have several mailing lists in the form of Google Groups that you can join(not much recommended):
+We have several mailing lists in the form of Google Groups that you can join, but please note that these are less active than GitHub Discussions:

 * [oppia-announce](https://groups.google.com/forum/#!forum/oppia-announce) is for announcements of new releases or blog posts.
 It's not for asking questions though.
 * [oppia-dev](https://groups.google.com/forum/#!forum/oppia-dev) is the main mailing list for communication between developers and for technical questions.
 You can post to it even if you're not a member of the group.
 This is where you can ask questions, solicit feedback, or make developer-specific announcements (e.g. a temporary GitHub outage).